The IRS is set to get billions for audit enforcement. Here's what it means for taxpayers - KTVZ

 The Biden administration has repeatedly said that it wants the IRS to focus increased enforcement activity on high-wealth taxpayers and large corporations and not target households that earn less than $400,000 a year.

-Rettig, who was appointed to helm the IRS by former President Donald Trump, wrote in a letter sent to lawmakers last week, “that audit rates will not rise relative to recent years for households making under $400,000.”
+In his letter to lawmakers last week, Rettig wrote “that audit rates will not rise relative to recent years for households making under $400,000.”

 He also said that better technology and customer service would make it less likely that compliant taxpayers would be audited.